 DISPUTE FORM: To address printing errors and printing charge reimbursement follow the same steps as above to locate and fill out an electronic dispute form.

 SCANNERS: There is one stand-up USB/email scanner by the Reference Desk.
-The two color printers in the lab to the right of the front door also function as scanners.
+The other scanner is attached to one of the two computers to the right of the stand-up scanner.

 FAX MACHINE: The Library does not have a FAX machine.
 There is a FAX machine available for student use at the campus Bookstore located in the Vaughn Center.

 What is a call number?